 Remember that everything is about to enjoy a good company with great food, with no stress.
 The perfect barbecue is the one well planned by controlling the times of the embers and cooking, to serve each dish at its point.
 Many experts advise that the key is in the balance.
 Firstly, serve some starters.
 Then, place the first meats and then an excellent main course accompanied by its garnish and sauces to taste.

-In summer the dessert should be fresh and light, seasonal fruit or a little ice cream.
+In summer the dessert should be fresh and light, seasonal fruit or ice cream.
 And you should never forget to collect and clean everything thoroughly after finishing.